minteressa/minteressa.github.io/_posts/2016-07-12-model-assessment.markdown

 ### ROC (Receiver Operating Characteristic)

+ROC is te plotting of the Recall and Inverse Recall curves.
 It takes a value between 0 and 1.

 ### M'interessa model